kennyfraser/wp-sync-test/_pages/automated-gui.md

 hide_from_related:
   - "1"
 ---
+With the automated GUI installation method, you can use the DCOS graphical user interface to easily install DCOS Enterprise Edition.
+The GUI installation method provides a guided installation using the recommended defaults.

 # Step 1: Bootstrap node prerequisites

 Before installing DCOS, you must prepare your bootstrap node that will be used to run the DCOS installation commands.
 A bootstrap node is any physical, virtual, or cloud machine.
 It must have IP-to-IP connectivity from the bootstrap node to all nodes in your cluster environment.
 Your bootstrap node must not be a part of your cluster.